 The young woman who thought she was dying did not begin to think about her possessions and her love for things.
 She thought of her loved ones and wondered if they had any idea how much she loved them.

-In the end, material things fall away and relationships remain.
+In the end, material things fall away and relationships remain, so do yourself a favor and consider these things:

-Do you have employment?
+- Are you employed?
 Even if it isn’t your dream job, any job is a blessing.
 It is easier to find work when you have work, and any money coming in is worth celebrating.

 Perhaps some seemingly awful things happened in the past year that actually turned out better than you anticipated.
 If so, a word of gratitude may be in order.